Writing your PhD: Qualitative Research 1 (Second Year Students)

 Online - Wednesday 11:00 - 13:00

 The course involves analysing sample extracts from University of Edinburgh doctoral theses; expanding your repertoire of useful academic English expressions; drafting short pieces of writing.
-You will then write a short assignment.
-In order to benefit fully from the course, you can expect to spend around 3 hours per week, including the written assignment.

 By the end of the course, you should have a better understanding of: